 Dr. Hibbard gave a presentation on the application process for ARC.
 The deadlines are October 7th and November 3rd this year.
 Full-time faculty can apply for an individual grant, collaborative grant, or equipment grant.
 Dr. Allbritten set aside $100,000.00 for this academic year.
 Anyone who has any questions should email Susan Hibbard.
 She is also conducting TLC workshops in grant writing.

-Sarah asked about the syllabus review timeline; Eileen stated that we had ample time and didn’t need to work on it immediately.
+Sarah asked about the syllabus review timeline; Eileen stated that the GEPR committee’s suggested timeline was that the new General Education competencies would take effect in Fall 2017.
+In advance of that, faculty may want to review student learning outcomes and align them with new General Education outcomes.

 Caroline made the motion to adjourn the meeting; Sarah seconded.